Two women training dogs in a park with fall foliage. A sign reads "Valley Wags, Class meets here!"

 Focusing on meeting your dog’s individual needs as a species comes before what many people think of when they think of “training”.
 In reality, your dog is constantly learning from you and their environment and is adjusting their behavior accordingly.
 It’s certain there are habits of your own you will need to change in order to see changes in your dog.

 Why are we largely “facility free”?
-From puppies to parkour, from reactivity to manners, from nosework to cooperative care, both of us (Bridget & Lisa) are seasoned instructors of group training classes.
+From puppies to parkour, from reactivity to manners, from nosework to cooperative care, we are both seasoned instructors of group training classes.
 Over the years, we consistently saw students experiencing a disconnect when they tried to replicate class exercises at home.
 So, since inception, Valley Wags has been holding most group classes in the real world rather than in a controlled facility.
-Utilizing local parks and other dog friendly locations has allowed for real-time application and adjustment of training exercises and a huge increase in client comprehension.
-We do reserve indoor classes for very young puppies, Foundations- Level 1 classes, and Fitness/Cooperative Care practice sessions.
+Utilizing local parks and other dog friendly locations has allowed for real-time application and adjustment of training exercises, along with a huge increase in client comprehension.
+We do reserve indoor classes for very young puppies, most Foundations- Level 1 classes, and Fitness/Cooperative Care practice sessions.
 West Hills Healing Center generously donates the use of their facility on Sunday evenings for this.

-We have a tremendous amount of fun together and value creating lasting relationships with our clients and their four-legged companions.
+We aim to have a tremendous amount of fun together and we value creating lasting relationships with our clients and their four-legged companions.
 We are excited to work with you!

 Lisa has been working with dogs in the Willamette Valley since 2008 and training dogs professionally since 2012.
 She specializes in teaching dogs & their humans the concepts & skills needed for lifelong partnership.
 Patience, problem solving, and flexibility are things all dogs need to learn to navigate the human world.
 Plenty of the right kind of exercise & rest never hurt, either!